Who is this guy?

 Partnering with Johns Hopkins University, he hosts an annual five-part kitchen garden series at Hopkins’ Evergreen Museum and Library.
 The series includes hands-on gardening workshops in the extensive kitchen garden Gertrude’s staff created on the grounds at Evergreen, with harvesting and cooking demonstrations presented by John.

-Every spring and fall, John goes to local elementary schools volunteering as a guest chef for the American Institute of Wine and Food’s innovative “Days of Taste” program.
-During the Days of Taste, inner city students are led to explore the different flavors of healthy food and shown how to prepare a fresh salad from local ingredients.
-He narrated the video promoting Days of Taste for the AIWF.
+Every spring and fall, John goes to local elementary schools volunteering as a guest chef for the innovative “Days of Taste” program.
+During the Days of Taste, inner city students are led to explore the different flavors of healthy food, they take a fun field trip to a local farm, and are shown how to prepare a fresh salad from local ingredients.
+He narrated the video promoting Days of Taste .

 John is a member of many important community organizations such as the Chesapeake Bay Foundation, an environmental group dedicated to protecting the Chesapeake Bay and its surrounding wetlands.
 He’s also active in a variety of professional organizations, including the International Association of Culinary Professionals, Slow Food USA, the American Institute of Wine and Food, and the Chefs’ Collaborative, which promotes sustainable agriculture through use of indigenous foods and local suppliers.